johashei/matplatex/README.md

 You’d need to recreate every figure each time you make a change.

 ### … use tikzplotlib?
-Tikzplotlib is great for simple figures, but fails to accurately recreate more complex ones, or when there are too many data.
-I wrote matpLaTeX to cover a different usecase that tikzplotlib rather than competes with it.
+Tikzplotlib is great for simple figures, but fails to accurately recreate more complex ones, or ones with too much data.
+MatpLaTeX is meant to cover a different usecase that tikzplotlib rather than compete with it.

 ### … use pgfplots from the getgo?
 I like python.